Automating-GIS-processes/FEC/_sources/Day3-arcpy-script.rst.txt

 .. figure:: img/arcgis-my-script.png
     :scale: 80 %

-Now we need to write the functionalities for our tool.
+Now we need to write the functionality for our tool.
 The aim of our tool is to convert Shapefiles into rasters and give the raster a value that the user specifies in the user interface.
 Let's see how this can be done.

 First, we need start the ArcGIS IDLE (if it is not open already) from **All Programs** --> **ArcGIS**: